The Justice Department is considering whether to pursue a civil rights case

-- George Zimmerman was acquitted in the shooting death of Trayvon Martin
+George Zimmerman was acquitted in last year's shooting death of Trayvon Martin

 The Department of Justice has asked the Sanford, Florida, police department to hold all evidence related to the George Zimmerman case, Sanford Capt.
 Jim McAuliffe said Thursday.